yehuda0231/home-credit-risk-analysis/readme.md

 ---

 ## Author
-Participant of the Rakamin Academy Data Science Program in collaboration with Home Credit Indonesia
+Participant Yehuda Putra Yura of the Rakamin Academy Data Science Program in collaboration with Home Credit Indonesia